Dear Future Gaucho and Parents/Guardians:

 - Sickle Cell Results

 To ensure no delays in your clearance and participation, please complete all of the forms completely.
+The forms can be found on our web site by clicking here.

 These forms will provide us with the pertinent information related to your medical history, which will allow for a more thorough and efficient physical examination.
 Please answer all the questions as thoroughly and honestly as possible.
 Your health and safety are our first concern.
 All information will be handled in a confidential manner.